bitnami/charts/bitnami/kube-prometheus/README.md

 ### To 3.1.0

-Some parameters dissapeared in favor of new ones:
+Some parameters disappeared in favor of new ones:

 - `*.podAffinity` -> deprecated in favor of `*.podAffinityPreset`.
 - `*.podAntiAffinity` -> deprecated in favor of `*.podAntiAffinityPreset`.